couzhei/graph-theory-and-algorithms/README.md

 # Graph Theory and Algorithms

+---
+## 🎯 Goals

+By completion, you will:

+- Read and write the mathematical language of algorithms
+- Analyze time and space complexity
+- Implement (graph) algorithms confidently
+- Recognize NP-complete problems and possibly know when to approximate
+- Understand the historical arc from ancient mathematics to modern computation

+## ✅ Prerequisites

+- 🐍Python 3.14+ installed
+- 🧠Curiosity

+## 📚 Materials

+- 🎓**MIT 6.006 2020** — For learning materials visit [here](https://ocw.mit.edu/courses/6-006-introduction-to-algorithms-spring-2020/video_galleries/lecture-videos/).
+- 📐**CS70 at UC Berkeley, Fall 2025** — For mathematical background [this](https://www.eecs70.org/) place seems most appropriate.
+- 📖**CLRS** — _Introduction to Algorithms_, by Thomas H. Cormen, et al. ,fourth edition (reference)
+- 🔗**NetworkX** — Graph [library](https://networkx.org/en/) for Python

+---

 > _"Computers are good at following instructions, but not at reading your mind."_ — Donald Knuth (1938–)

 > _"The purpose of computing is insight, not numbers."_ — Richard Hamming (1915-1998)